bloominstituteoftechnology/node-db1-guided-solution/lesson-plan.md

 - `db('foo-table').insert({ bar: 'baz' })` resolves to an **array** containing the **ids of the records** inserted into the table
 - `db('foo-table').where('id', id).update({ bar: 'new bar' })` resolves to the **number of records** affected by the update
 - `db('foo-table').where('id', id).delete()` resolves to the **number of records** affected by the delete

-3. Flesh out the middleware functions inside `shippers-router.js` so we keep the code as DRY as possible (See code inside `shippers-router.js`.)
-4. Fix the endpoints inside `shippers-router.js` noting how clean they are since the model functions and middlewares do all the heavy lifting